Saturday, March 8, 2025

 Berkeley's philosophy has the merit of stressing the dependence of the material world on God for its continued existence.
 God indeed upholds all things "by the word of his power" (Hebr.
 1:3).
 Perhaps “word” does here convey the notion of an idea.
 Yet, if so, it must be a very special type of idea.
 God's creation of the world entails that, unlike other ideas, these are actualized ideas, existing in concrete form before the existence of man.
 We must then distinguish between abstract ideas and actualized, material ideas.
 This, however, brings us back to two different types of entities, or ideas, and the question of how they interact.
 Therefore, also Berkeley's proposed solution merely rephrases the problem.

 It is not only mind-matter interactions that are puzzling.
 As we saw in earlier chapters, many matter-matter interactions are no less mysterious.
 Think of the action-at-a-distance of gravity or the unpredictability of atomic physics.
 We saw that, ultimately, physical laws are not prescriptive of what must happen but simply descriptive of what does happen.
 Why, then, should we not treat mind/body connections in the same manner?
-Our experienced mind/body interactions are no less descriptive of what does in fact happen, regardless of whether we can comprehend the underlying mechanism.
+Our experienced mind/body interactions are no less descriptive of what does in fact happen, regardless of whether we can understand the underlying mechanism.

 One might object that, unlike physical interactions, mind/body interactions involve two distinct substances that have nothing in common.
 However, even physical interactions can involve very different types of things.
 For example, the solid earth, with its specific shape and concrete properties, seems quite distinct from the invisible, all-pervasive gravitational field that it is thought to generate.
 Similarly, the probability wave of an electron differs greatly from the actual electron particle that eventually hits a photographic plate.
 Moreover, the Principle of Causality asserts only that every event has a sufficient cause.
 It does not insist that the cause be similar in substance to the effect.
 That is merely a materialist presupposition.